-Storms result in increased magnitudes of sediment transport.
-For example, a 50-year return period storm produces alongshore transport rates up to 10 times as large as those for average annual conditions.
-However, these storms are also relatively short relative to an annual timeframe such that the influence on the alongshore rate is less pronounced.
+Storms result in increased magnitudes of sediment transport relative to non-stormy periods.
+For example, a 50-year return period storm produces alongshore transport rates up to 10 times greater than those for average annual conditions.
+However, these storms are also short-lived relative to an annual timeframe such that the influence on the alongshore rate is less pronounced.
 Storms; however, do have a major impact on the cross-shore sediment transport.
-In order to put in context the amount of material that may be temporarily moved during a significant storm event, under a 10-year storm event, alongshore sediment transport rates average 60,000 cy/yr to the southeast, with maximum flux rates exceeding 200,000 cy/yr.
+In order to put in context the amount of material that may be temporarily moved during a significant storm event (i.e., a typical 10-year storm event), alongshore sediment transport rates average 60,000 cy/yr to the southeast, with maximum flux rates exceeding 200,000 cy/yr.
 This is significantly larger than the average annual conditions.
-Although these storms obviously don't last an entire year, and therefore move only a fraction of that amount, these high-energy storm events result in a significant amount of sediment movement at Nantasket Beach and play an important role in the overall consideration of alternatives for erosion mitigation.
-For example, a 1 day 50-year storm event could transport as much material as an entire average year (approximately 2,000 cy).
+Although these storms obviously don't last an entire year, and therefore move only a fraction of the annual amount, these high-energy storm events result in a significant amount of sediment movement at Nantasket Beach and play an important role in the overall consideration of alternatives for erosion mitigation.
+For example, a 1 day 50-year storm event could transport as much material as an entire average year (approximately 2,000 cy in the alongshore direction).